What is a top-up fee?

-The council must make sure that your personal budget is high enough for you to get the care you need according to the care needs assessment they carried out.
+The council will have carried out a care needs assessment to make sure your personal budget is high enough for you to get the care you need.
 The assessment must consider what your care and support needs are and the impact of these needs on your physical and mental health, emotional and social wellbeing, and personal relationships, among other things.

-Your relative mustn’t be asked to pay a top-up fee if your personal budget isn’t high enough to pay for a care home to cover your care needs.
+Your relative or friend mustn’t be asked to pay a top-up fee if your personal budget isn’t high enough to pay for a care home that meets your needs.
 Instead, the council must increase their contribution to your personal budget to cover the extra costs.
 For example, if your needs assessment states that you need to be near to your family, the council must cover the additional cost of this if it means you need a care home place in a more expensive area.

 Sometimes, the council may only increase your personal budget temporarily until a suitable cheaper care home place becomes available.